You are here

 For longer videos, the teacher can segment them into manageable chunks by pausing.
 This may help prevent listening fatigue.
 It is a good idea to plan in advance at what point to pause the video.

 Pausing can be used to help learners notice specific linguistic features.
-For instance, a noteworthy example of pronunciation, such as the rhythm and elongation in ‘I love my boy’ at 0:10 in South African ‘Lion King’ is Like One of The Pride.
+For instance, a noteworthy example of pronunciation, such as the use of stress for emphasis in ‘THAT is a robot’ at 0:14 in Doctor Who - Series 10 trailer.

 What are the most effective post-viewing activities?